diffpy/diffpy.utils/news/resampler-dep-warn.rst

 **Deprecated:**

-* Deprecation warning for resample function in resampler
+* resample function in resampler.
+Replaced with wsinterp with better functionality.

 **Removed:**